Concordium/concordium.github.io/source/testnet/references/transactions.rst

    fetched automatically and should only be specified in special cases.
 -  ``--signers`` : Specification of which credential holders of the sender account that should sign the transaction, and which of their keys that should be used to sign.
 Example: ``--signers 0:1,0:2,3:0,3:1`` specifies that credential holder 0 signs with keys 1 and 2, while credential holder
    3 signs with keys 0 and 1.
-If the sender account is imported to the client, and ``--signers`` is not provided, it will sign with all keys in the local config.
+If the sender account is imported to the client, and ``--signers`` is not provided, ``concordium-client`` will sign with all keys in the local configuration of the account.

 In most cases, it should be sufficient to provide only the ``--sender`` option